Combinatorics and topology of straightening maps II: Discontinuity: Introduction

-The map $\chi$ above is an example of what we call a {\itshape straightening map}.
-For a family of polynomial-like mappings parameterized by a complex manifold $\Lambda$ of degree $d \ge 2$, we can define such a map defined on the connectedness locus of $\Lambda$ to the set of affine conjugacy classes of polynomials in $\mathcal{C}(d)$.
+The map $\chi$ above is an example of {\itshape straightening maps}.
+For a family of polynomial-like mappings parameterized by a complex manifold $\Lambda$ of degree $d \ge 2$, we can define such a map defined on the connectedness locus of $\Lambda$, taking values in the set of affine conjugacy classes of polynomials in $\mathcal{C}(d)$.

-In the preceding paper \cite{Inou-Kiwi-straightening}, we consider straightening maps for the family of renormalizable polynomials of degree $d \ge 3$.
-The combinatorics of a family of renormalizable polynomials can be described in terms of rational lamination introduced by Thurston \cite{Thurston}.
-A {\itshape rational lamination} $\lambda_f$ for $f \in \mathcal{C}(d)$ is the landing relation of external rays of rational angles.
-Let $\lambda_0$ be a post-critically finite $d$-invariant rational lamination, and let $\mathcal{C}(\lambda_0)=\{f \in \mathcal{C}(d);\ \lambda_f \supset \lambda_0\}$ denote the set of {\itshape $\lambda_0$-combinatorially renormalizable} polynomials.
-For $f \in \mathcal{C}(\lambda_0)$, we say $f$ is {\itshape $\lambda_0$-renormalizable} if it has a polynomial-like restriction whose filled Julia sets are {\itshape $\lambda_0$-fibers}, which are continua defined in terms of $\lambda_0$.
-Hence we can straighten such a restriction ({\itshape $\lambda_0$-renormalization}) to get a new polynomial by the straightening theorem by Douady and Hubbard \cite{Douady-Hubbard-poly-like}.
+In the preceding paper \cite{Inou-Kiwi-straightening}, we consider straightening maps for families of renormalizable polynomials of degree $d \ge 3$.
+We characterize the combinatorics of a family of renormalizable polynomials in terms of rational laminations introduced by Thurston \cite{Thurston}.
+A \emph{rational lamination} $\lambda_f$ for $f \in \mathcal{C}(d)$ is the landing relation of external rays of rational angles.
+Let $\lambda_0$ be a post-critically finite $d$-invariant rational lamination (equivalently, let $\lambda_0$ be the rational lamination of a post-critically finite polynomial in $\mathcal{C}(d)$), and let $\mathcal{C}(\lambda_0)=\{f \in \mathcal{C}(d);\ \lambda_f \supset \lambda_0\}$ denote the set of {\itshape $\lambda_0$-combinatorially renormalizable} polynomials.
+For $f \in \mathcal{C}(\lambda_0)$, we say $f$ is {\itshape $\lambda_0$-renormalizable} if it has a polynomial-like restriction whose filled Julia sets are \emph{$\lambda_0$-fibers}, which are continua defined in terms of $\lambda_0$.
+For a $\lambda_0$-renormalizable map $f$, we can straighten such a restriction ({\itshape $\lambda_0$-renormalization}) to get a new polynomial by the straightening theorem by Douady and Hubbard \cite{Douady-Hubbard-poly-like}.
 More precisely, since there might exist several critical points, we borrow the notion of mapping schema introduced by Milnor \cite{Milnor-hyp} to describe the dynamics of $\lambda_0$-fibers containing critical points.
-Therefore, the straightening of a $\lambda_0$-renormalization of $f$ is an affine conjugacy class of polynomials over a mapping schema of $\lambda_0$.
+Therefore, the straightening of a $\lambda_0$-renormalization of $f$ is an affine conjugacy class of polynomials over a mapping schema (say, $T(\lambda_0)$) of $\lambda_0$.